 What to Do If Your Cat Is Overweight

 Unfortunately, it is not easy to help your cat lose weight, and it is much preferable to prevent your cat from getting fat in the first place.
-Cats can quickly develop fatty-liver disease if you try to make them lose weight too fast.
-Fatty-liver disease affects your cat’s ability to filter blood and could be life-threatening.
+Cats can quickly develop fatty liver disease if you try to make them lose weight too fast.
+Fatty liver disease affects your cat’s ability to process blood and could be life-threatening.

 What to Do if Your Cat is Underweight

-If your cat is underweight, you can feed them a bit more food.
+If your cat is underweight, firstly check the quality of the food.
+The main ingredient should be animal protein.
+Choose meat or real protein versus meals or very processed protein.
+It should also contain a moderate amount of healthy fats and very few carbs.
+You can then consider feeding them a bit more food.
 Cats love to eat, so if your cat is too thin despite proper feeding, it could be a sign that your cat has a health condition that might need attention from a vet.
-Dental problems, intestinal parasites, diabetes, hyperthyroidism, and even bad food can all be a reason your cat is losing weight unexpectedly.
+Dental problems, intestinal parasites, diabetes, hyperthyroidism, and even bad food can all be the reason your cat is losing weight unexpectedly.

-We hope you have enjoyed reading this guide and learned whether or not your cat is eating properly.
+We hope you have enjoyed reading this guide and learned whether or not your cat is in a healthy weight range.
 Most modern house cats are suffering from obesity, and we need to get this serious problem under control.
-Proper feeding and plenty of playtimes is the best way to prevent your cat from becoming overweight.
-If you know some people with cats that can benefit from this information, please share this guide to how much your cat should weigh on Facebook and Twitter.
+Nutritious food and plenty of playtimes are the best way.
+If you know any people with cats that can benefit from this information, please share this guide to how much your cat should weigh on Facebook and Twitter.

 Featured Image: Julia Shepeleva, Shutterstock